 The original survey of this land dates back to June 1, 1739.
 Then known as the Conewago Manor Farm, it served as the residence for Samuel Smith, a local miller and Indian trader who received the original warranted deed from the William Penn family in May of 1742.
-This deed is available for viewing in the guest dining room.
+This deed is available for viewing in the William Penn Study.
 The brick portion of the home was added later and served as a public house and inn.

 In 1800, Henry Bates Grubb, Ironmaster of the Hopewell Forge, bought the property and significantly remodeled the stately stone portion of the mansion in 1811.
 He expanded the farm to 3,000 acres and renamed it Mount Vernon Estate.
 You may encounter the remnants of his gristmill while you are exploring the grounds, and they have become a popular backdrop for the many photos that have been taken here.